ncou/jquery.stepper.basic/README.md

 ## Features
 - Works on input type="text"
-- Only supports positive integers (0 - Infinity)
 - Set initial values in the markup or Javascript
 - Optionally configure min/max values with attributes
-- Supports keyboard interaction (increase/decrease by 10 by holding shift)
-- Enables number pad on mobile browsers

 ## Install
 Download and include the javascript file.